oapostrophe/HeartNet/index.md

 We can observe that a batch size of 8 minimizes error_rate and maximizes f1_score, while a batch size of 16 corresponds to the best recall_score and second lowest error rate.

 ## Final results
-We then used our top two best-performing ResNets, ResNet 50 and ResNet 152, and batch sizes, 8 and 16, to conduct four trials on the full Dataset 2, 25 epochs each.
+We then used two of our best-performing ResNets, ResNet 50 and ResNet 152, and batch sizes, 8 and 16, to conduct four trials on the full Dataset 2.
+Based on the trends we observed in which epoch produced the best results during hyperparameter tuning, we reduced the number of training epochs to 25.

 *Fig. 8: Results training on full datset*